jonahgoldwastaken/functional-programming/README.md

 ## Functional Programming Principles Applied

-- [Composition](https://github.com/cmda-tt/course-20-21/blob/master/examples/functional-patterns/composition.md): The combining of functions to create extra functionality
+- [Composition](https://github.com/cmda-tt/course-20-21/blob/master/examples/functional-patterns/composition.md): The combining of functions to create extra functionality.
-- [Functional purity](https://github.com/cmda-tt/course-20-21/blob/master/examples/functional-patterns/impure.md): All functions give the same output when the same input is used
+- [Functional purity](https://github.com/cmda-tt/course-20-21/blob/master/examples/functional-patterns/impure.md): All functions give the same output when the same input is used.
 - [Data immutability](https://github.com/cmda-tt/course-20-21/blob/master/examples/functional-patterns/immutability.md): All data passed into the functions is copied and then mutated, so that the original data itself is never mutated.
 - [Currying](https://en.wikipedia.org/wiki/Currying): All functions return a function that can be used in a Higher-order function.
 - [Higher order functions](https://github.com/cmda-tt/course-20-21/blob/master/examples/functional-patterns/ho-functions.md): All functions created can be passed into these to manipulate the data passed.